DIY Finishing

 photo source: adamstillife.com

-The vinegar smell will persist after drying and can be removed by wiping with a wet cloth.
-Basically, the wood can be washed.
+The smell of vinegar will persist after drying and can be removed by wiping with a damp cloth.
+In practice, the wood can be washed.
 After washing and drying, the effect can be protected with varnish, wax or oil, or a coat of paint can be applied.
-For an aged effect the paint must be partially removed.
-If the wood is structured the paint can be removed before drying with a spackle.
+For a weathering effect the paint must be partially removed.
+If the wood is textured, the paint can be removed before drying with a spackle.

 aged wood